thoun/tickettoride/README.md

 In case the player cannot pick destination cards nor train car cards, and cannot claim a route, we let him pass.
 What if he can only construct ?
 Does he have to ? -> probably yes, no issue here What if he can only pick destinations ?
 Does he have to ? -> asked, can be a negative move for the player

-# About other maps
-Some code is already prepared in case of new maps. search "TODO MAPS" to activate them if you duplicate this project to create a new map